ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 ## Schema setup

 To setup stitching directives, you'll need to install their definitions into each subschema, and then add a transformer to the stitched gateway that reads them.
-See the [handbook example](https://github.com/gmac/schema-stitching-handbook/tree/master/stitching-directives-sdl) for a complete demonstration.
+See related [handbook example](https://github.com/gmac/schema-stitching-handbook/tree/master/stitching-directives-sdl) for a complete demonstration.

 ### Subservice setup